 A cow with clinical mastitis will experience fever.
 To know if your cow has a fever, you need to know the average body temperature of a cow.
 This is usually between 37 °C to 39 °C (98.6°F to 102.2°F).

 A cow’s temperature is best measured through the rectum.
-Farmers should have a rectal thermometer (find on Amazon) to detect fever in their herd.
+Farmers should have a rectal thermometer (Amazon) to detect fever in their herd.

 Officially Diagnosing Mastitis